ronde-de-l-espoir/main/README.md

   1. Ronde de l'Espoir
   1. First association supported
   1. Second association supported
-* Second row : additionnal details
+* Second row : additional details
   1. Explanation of the world record to beat
   1. Presentation of the school
   1. Explanation of a big project (of one of the associations supported)